CACI-International/ergo/so/user_guide/src/tutorial/advanced.md

 ```

 ## Final thoughts
-This bob script may seem like a lot to write, but remember that this is just a
+This script may seem like a lot to write, but remember that this is just a
 tutorial; many of these functions would and should be abstracted into reusable
 libraries or plugins of commands, to ensure consistency and/or provide more
 granular control over behavior.